 Are you looking to know more about Japan?
-Best Netflix shows to understand Japan is a list of shows I’ve made only for you!
+Best Japanese shows on Netflix to learn Japanese is a list of shows I’ve made only for you!

 Genre: Reality | Rating: 8.2/10